spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 spring.cloud.stream.bindings.output.producer.requiredGroups=logger
 ```

-1. The properties `spring.cloud.stream.bindings.input.destination` and `spring.cloud.stream.bindings.input.group` bind the `UsageCostProcessor`'s `input` to the `usage-detail` RabbitMQ exchange via the durable queue `usage-detail.usage-cost-consumer`.
+- The `spring.cloud.stream.bindings.input.destination` and `spring.cloud.stream.bindings.input.group` properties bind the `UsageCostProcessor` object's `input` to the `usage-detail` RabbitMQ exchange through the `usage-detail.usage-cost-consumer` durable queue.
-1. The property `spring.cloud.stream.bindings.output.destination` binds the `UsageCostProcessor`'s output to the `usage-cost` RabbitMQ exchange.
+- The `spring.cloud.stream.bindings.output.destination` property binds the `UsageCostProcessor` object's output to the `usage-cost` RabbitMQ exchange.
-1. The property `spring.cloud.stream.bindings.output.producer.requiredGroups` makes sure to create a durable queue named `usage-cost.logger` which consumes from the `usage-cost` RabbitMQ exchange.
+- The `spring.cloud.stream.bindings.output.producer.requiredGroups` property makes sure to create a durable queue named `usage-cost.logger`, which consumes from the `usage-cost` RabbitMQ exchange.

 #### Building

-Now let's build the Usage Cost Processor application.
+Now we can build the Usage Cost Processor application.
-In the directory `usage-cost-processor` use the following command to build the project using maven.
+In the `usage-cost-processor` directory, use the following command to build the project using maven.

 ```
 ./mvnw clean package